 I meet the other requirements like overall rating and completion rate but just not the acceptance rate, which is a big one.
 I simply don’t know how to swing it since so many orders on DoorDash are between $2.75 and $4.25.

-After 1,000 I know what’s worth my while and what isn’t in terms of an order so I feel like I’d have to ignore that knowledge just to make Top Dasher.
+After 1,400+ orders I know what’s worth my while and what isn’t in terms of an order so I feel like I’d have to ignore that knowledge just to make Top Dasher.

 I do very well each week with the strategy to take higher paying orders and generally love what I do but I really think I’d have a small to medium meltdown if I had to take a slew of small orders for several days in a row.

-I can't say if it's actually worth sacrificing money one week for the promise of higher paying orders down the line as Top Dasher since I've never made Top Dasher.
+I can't say if it's actually worth sacrificing money one week for the promise of higher paying orders down the line as Platinum or Gold Dasher.

-I can only say that for me going for Top Dasher is not feasible.
+I can only say that for me going for these tiers is not feasible.
 Personally, I can't afford to take many small orders in a row just to increase my acceptance rate.

 After some online sleuthing, it appears that the Top Dasher program may not be worth it overall, especially after aggregating the days spent taking small orders in hopes of getting higher paying orders once a dasher reaches Top Dasher.
-Some dashers report seeing an increase in order size but others report still receiving small orders as Top Dasher.
-They also have to accept those to make Top Dasher again the following month.
-It seems like a vicious circle where only DoorDash wins.
+Some dashers report seeing an increase in order size but others report still receiving small orders as I experienced when I had my acceptance rate reset to 100%.

 I wish DoorDash would either increase its base pay or inform customers that they’re essentially on the hook for paying my salary with their tips.
 If dashers continue to take these low paying orders nothing will change in terms of pay structure because we’re essentially signaling to DoorDash that we’re happy to take the crappiest orders that come our way just in hopes of getting higher paying orders along the way.

-$2-$4 orders should be the exception, not the norm and as dashers, we should collectively say screw you DoorDash for even sending those orders to us rather than happily completing them for the dangling carrot that is Top Dasher.
+$2-$4 orders should be the exception, not the norm and as dashers, we should collectively say screw you DoorDash for even sending those orders to us rather than happily completing them for the dangling carrot that was Top Dasher and now is this tier level BS.

 DoorDash should reward us based on total orders we’ve successfully completed and how our customer rate us but not punish us for rejecting low paying orders, those seem to be indicative of an issue DoorDash needs to address rather than sweep under the rug.